IndEgo-Dataset/IndEgo/docs/index.md

 - 🧠 Learns from expert demonstrations
 - 📱 Works with smart glasses or mobile devices
 - 🛠️ Customizable and extensible for various industrial domains
-- 🔐 Privacy-preserving — no cloud upload required
+- 🔐 Privacy-preserving — data is filtered at every stage
 - 🤖 Compatible with robotics workflows and task handoffs

 ---